23 Aug Social Security Filing Options: How You Can Maximize Your Benefits

 - If you suspend your benefits, other benefits you are entitled to will also be suspended.
 For example, if you suspend your retirement benefits, you will not be able to receive spousal benefits.

 In conclusion, there is no one-size-fits-all approach when it comes to social security benefits.
-If you find social security rules bewildering, feel free to reach out to David Ortiz Advisors with your questions/inquiries.
-At David Ortiz Advisors, we don’t use a cookie cutter approach to creating our clients retirement plans.
+If you find social security rules bewildering, feel free to reach out to Ortiz World Wealth Advisors with your questions/inquiries.
+At Ortiz World Wealth Advisors, we don’t use a cookie cutter approach to creating our clients retirement plans.
 We treat every one of our clients like family, and take a hand-in-hand step by step approach to maximizing your retirement.
 This process almost always starts with carefully maximizing your social security.
 Call us now so we can start you on the path to the retirement you deserve and ensure that you Plan Smarter and Live Better.